 People per Campsite

 A maximum of six people (including children) are allowed per campsite.
-There is no limit on the number of tents (as long as they all fit into the campsite).

 Vehicles per Campsite

 A maximum of two motor vehicles are allowed per campsite.
 All vehicles must be parked on a parking pad.
 Trailers don't count against the vehicle limit as long as they fit on the parking pad.
 Additional parking is available near each campground for no additional charge; for some campgrounds additional parking is very limited.

 There is a 30-night camping limit within Yosemite National Park in a calendar year; however, May 1 to September 15, the camping limit in Yosemite is 14 nights, and only seven of those nights can be in Yosemite Valley or Wawona.